Including Atmospheric Extinction in a Performance Evaluation of a Fixed Grid of Solar Panels: Demonstrating the Cosine Law

 \section{Demonstrating the Cosine Law}

-One records the power output by the solar panel system (from a digital display) over a wide range of the Sun's elevation angle on a clear day.
+One records the power produced by the solar panel system (from a digital display) over a wide range of the Sun's elevation angle under clear sky conditions.
 One then proceeds to calculate the elevation angle and azimuth of the Sun for each observation time using the right ascension and declination of the Sun.
 One can look up $\alpha _{\odot}$ and $\delta _{\odot}$ in the annual volume of the {\em Astronomical Almanac} and interpolate to local noontime for any given day.
-Or one can use the method of \citet{vanF_Pul79} to obtain $\alpha _{\odot}$ and $\delta _{\odot}$ to the nearest arc minute.\footnote[8]{A table of the Sun's coordinates for each day of this year can be found here: http://people.tamu.edu/~kevinkrisciunas/ra\_dec\_sun\_2021.html}
+Or one can use the method of \citet{vanF_Pul79} to obtain $\alpha _{\odot}$ and $\delta _{\odot}$ to the nearest arc minute.\footnote[8]{A table of the Sun's coordinates for each day of this year can be found here: http://people.tamu.edu/~kevinkrisciunas/ra\_dec\_sun\_2022.html}

 Using a program written by us, one can set the date, latitude and longitude of the site, and the right ascension and declination of the Sun to calculate the Sun's azimuth, elevation angle, and air mass for all the corresponding times of day.
-Then, one calculates the values of angle $\theta$, the angular distance between point P (azimuth 135\arcdeg , elevation angle 66\arcdeg) and the azimuth and elevation angle of the Sun at the times in question.
+Then, one calculates the values of angle $\theta$, the angular distance between point P (azimuth 135\arcdeg , elevation angle 68.25\arcdeg) and the azimuth and elevation angle of the Sun at the times in question.
 A plot of the measured power ($P_{meas}$) vs. cos ($\theta$) from 16 June 2021 is found in the top half of Fig. \ref{fig:jun16}.
-It is encouraging that the data show a linear relation, but it is clear that a linear fit to the data does not pass through the origin.
-It certainly should do so, because the panels begin generating power in the early morning once the Sun's light is incident on the panels.
+It is encouraging that the data show a linear relation, but it is clear that a linear fit does not pass through the origin.
+It certainly should do so, because the panels begin generating significant power shortly after sunrise once the Sun's light is incident on the panels.

-We can correct the measured values of the power to the equivalent values we would have obtained if the Sun were at the zenith, as follows:
+We can correct the measured values of the power to the equivalent values we would have obtained if the Sun were at the zenith.
+Consider that the Sun observed at zenith angle $z$ is dimmer than it would be at the zenith.
+(See Fig. \ref{fig:slab}.)
+To correct the observed power to what we would measure with the Sun at the zenith we must multiply the observed power by

 \parindent = 0 mm